Insect hotel, bug house, wildlife hotel

 It took part of 3 weekends to create our giant insect hotel.
 It has a front and a back section but we focused on filling the front section first.
 It makes a lovely feature when viewed from the kitchen window!

-It is gradually weathering over time and here is how it looked in Summer 2019 and Autumn 2019.
+It is gradually weathering over time and here is how it looked in a couple of Summers after it was built.

 Giant bug hotel in Summer